 Phantom Thread may be Daniel Day Lewis' swan song, but Vicky Krieps, the Luxembourg-born actress who plays Alma, Woodcock's muse and romantic interest, is the breakout star of this film.
 The many headlines calling her Lewis' last leading lady have got it backwards — he's her leading man.

 The two meet in a cafe near the Woodcocks' country estate.
 Alma is a waitress; Reynolds wants a mega-breakfast (seriously, his order is out of this world).
 Something about her draws him in, and they end up having dinner.
 After that, they wind up back at the house, where he gives her a private fitting (that's not innuendo, he actually takes her measurements).
 So, far this could be the opening moments of mother!
-But something shifts when, after moving into Reynolds' London house and atelier, Alma realizes that she doesn't quite fit in this life.
-In the traditional scenario, the muse would mold to the master.
+But something shifts when, after moving into Reynolds' London house and atelier, Alma realises that she doesn't quite fit in this life.
+In the traditional scenario, the muse would mould to the master.
 Alma, on the other hand, takes a vastly different approach, and one that definitely changes the game.
 (I won't spoil you with the details, but let's just say it's a radical move.)
 This subversion of expectations is actually what drew Krieps to the project.

 "As I see it, [the film] shows you that in the end it’s a dance between genders," she said in an interview with Refinery29.
 "It’s not so much the battle of the sexes, but it’s a dance.
 And it’s about this dance staying vivid, and staying alive, and staying honest, which is difficult because [when there's] a power struggle you’re always manipulating, and you’re not honest anymore.
 And that’s what Alma’s trying [to do] with her little counter attack.
 She’s trying to make it honest again between the two.”